jbogarthyde/angular/aio/content/guide/app-shell.md

 An *app shell* is a way to render a portion of your application via a route at build time.
 It can improve the user experience by quickly launching a static rendered page (a skeleton common to all pages) while the browser downloads the full client version and switches to it automatically after the code loads.

-This gives users a meaningful first paint of your application that appears quickly because the browser can simply render the HTML and CSS without the need to initialize any JavaScript.
+This gives users a meaningful first paint of your application that appears quickly because the browser can simply render the HTML and CSS without the need to parse any JavaScript.

 * Learn more about app shells in [The App Shell Model](https://developers.google.com/web/fundamentals/architecture/app-shell).